IHE/ITI.MHD/input/pagecontent/ITI-65.md

 * Requirements CapabilityStatement for [Document Source UnContained](CapabilityStatement-IHE.MHD.DocumentSource.UnContained.html).
 This indicates that the UnContained Option is declared.

-### Security Considerations
+### 2:3.65.5 Security Considerations

 See [MHD Security Considerations](3_security_considerations.html)

-#### Security Audit Considerations
+#### 2:3.65.5.1 Security Audit Considerations

 The security audit criteria are similar to those for the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction as this transaction does export a document.
-Grouping a Document Source or Document Recipient with an ATNA Secure Node or Secure Application is recommended, but not mandated.

-##### Document Source Audit
+##### 2:3.65.5.1.1 Document Source Audit

 The Document Source when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Provide Audit Bundle Source Audit Event Log](StructureDefinition-IHE.MHD.ProvideBundle.Audit.Source.html).
 [Audit Example for a Provide Bundle Transaction from source perspective](AuditEvent-ex-auditProvideBundle-source.html).

-##### Document Recipient Audit
+##### 2:3.65.5.1.2 Document Recipient Audit

 The Document Recipient when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Provide Audit Bundle Recipient Audit Event Log](StructureDefinition-IHE.MHD.ProvideBundle.Audit.Recipient.html).
 [Audit Example for a Provide Bundle Transaction from recipient perspective](AuditEvent-ex-auditProvideBundle-recipient.html).